 Spokes usually fail for one of three reasons

-- Oh, and once one has failed, others will follow as they are now over-stressed
+- Once one spoke has failed, others will follow as the adjacent same-side spokes are now over-stressed

 Moving on from the politics underlying a desire to increase use of cycles, it seems that one way to look at the issue is to work backward from an imagined future where more city-dwellers travel by bicycle by default.
 An obvious corollary is that there will be more work for cycle mechanics.
 With this in mind, schools choosing to offer senior pupils a cycle mechanics qualification as a part of DSYW are, potentially, giving some the inside curve in a sustainable future job market.
 City & Guilds offer a qualification at three levels (Entry 3, Level 1, Level 2), which I would characterise as: 'very basic', 'working knowledge' and 'trade-worthy' skill levels respectively.
 There are other providers, such as Velotech and Cytech.